dart-lang/language/working/augmentation-libraries/feature-specification.md

 #### Redirecting generative constructors

-A redirecting generative constructor marked `augment` adds its redirecting initializer to the augmented constructors initializer list.
+A redirecting generative constructor marked `augment` adds its redirection to the augmented constructor.

 This converts it into a redirecting generative constructor, removing the potentially non-redirecting property of the constructor.

 It is a compile-time error if:

-*   The augmented constructor has any initializers or a body.
+*   The augmented constructor has an initializer list or a body, or it has a redirection.

 #### Redirecting factory constructors

-A redirecting factory constructor marked `augment` adds its factory redirection to the augmented constructor.
+A redirecting factory constructor marked `augment` adds its factory redirection *(e.g., `= C<int>.name`)* to the augmented constructor.

 The result of applying the augmenting constructor is a redirecting factory constructor with the same target constructor designation as the augmenting